weecology/feasiblesets/README.md

 * Python modules (feasible_functions.py) to generate and examine feasible sets and random macrostates thereof
 * Python scripts to reproduce results and figures used by Locey and White (in final prep)
+* Cython setup files
-* A dictionary of random macrostates (coming).
+* A dictionary of random macrostates (if we can overcome size restrictions).
 This would be expensive for others to reproduce.
-* A documentation file to describe what all this feasible set nonsense is for
+* A documentation file to describe what all this feasible set stuff is for